darwins-challenge/fly-me-to-the-moon/manuscript/Parsers.md

 This allows use to write our intentions as close to our desires as Rust allows us.

-## Moonlander
-Although it is more involved to create a macros for the moonlander grammar.
-It isn't complicated.

 ## Exercises
-1. Write macros that express the AGC language
-2. What benefits does an internal DSL have over an external DSL?
+1. What benefits does an internal DSL have over an external DSL?